hugoriv18/Stat_and_Num_Methods_in_Cosmo/README.md

 ## 📁 Repository Structure

 - `notebooks/` – Jupyter notebooks covering practical examples and exercises
-- `data/` – Supporting datasets used in the notebooks
+- `data_&_images/` – Supporting datasets, plots and visual assets used in the notebooks
-- `images/` – Plots and visual assets for documentation or presentation

 ## Topics Covered